josephwhite-jfw/jefferson-township-tax-research/README.txt

 - A comprehensive CSV file showing annual losses by municipality, fund, and tax year
 - Separate breakdowns for TIF and Abatement-related losses
 - Stacked bar charts illustrating loss trends over time

-## Scope and Assumptions

-- Analysis currently covers tax years **2014–2024**
-- Municipalities included: **Jefferson Unincorporated, Gahanna, Reynoldsburg, Columbus**
-- Road fund calculations apply only to tax districts 170 and 171
-- Abatement calculations assume parcels are in the “Res/Ag” property class
-- New tax districts or changes in file formats may require manual script updates